dariusarnold/born-fwd-modeling/README.md

 The first line contains the number of receivers defined in the file.
 Every following is preceded by a running index.
 The three numbers following it define one receiver position.
 Their order is x, y, z coordinates of the receiver position in m.
-The seperator for values is whitespace.
+The separator for values is whitespace.